etoile/EtoileFoundation/README.md

 have the tool set to 'ukrun' in the Run section, and the arguments to:

 - -q
-- $TARGET_BUILD_DIR/$WRAPPER_NAME
+- $TARGET_BUILD_DIR/<product_name>.bundle

+<product_name> must be the test suite target/scheme name.
+You cannot use
+$TARGET_BUILD_DIR/$WRAPPER_NAME, because build settings variable are evaluated based on 'ukrun' and not based on the test suite build settings ('ukrun' is set as the executable in the Run section of the test suite scheme).

-If you use the template as described above, this is is normally set up transparently.
+If the UnitKit Testing Bundle template is used, this is is normally set up transparently.
 However it can be useful to check the scheme is correctly set up if the test suite doesn't run.